idfive/Developer-Documentation/docs/back-end/drupal/drupal-hybrid-content-types.md

 ## Ingest MVTC into drupal

 There are many ways to ingest content into D8/9, one of the simplest is to use the [feeds module](https://www.drupal.org/project/feeds).
-The loose idea, is to set uyp feeds to ingests MVTC into drupal on a regular basis, so that MVTC is kept up to date with the API.
+The loose idea, is to set up feeds to ingests MVTC into drupal on a regular basis, so that MVTC is kept up to date with the API.

 Exact implementation is based on the endpoint for the API being ingested, but options exist for xml/json/etc. Custom fetchers can also be created if things like keys/etc need to be passed to the API.